By Jay Mathews

 This two-year public boarding school was created by the state legislature in 1991.
 Sophomores from all over the state compete for admission.

-BASIS Chandler (Chandler, Ariz.) and BASIS Scottsdale (Scottsdale, Ariz.)
+BASIS Ahwatukee (Phoenix, Ariz.), BASIS Chandler (Chandler, Ariz.), BASIS Peoria (Peoria, Ariz.) and BASIS Scottsdale (Scottsdale, Ariz.)

 These charter schools are among several founded by economists Michael and Olga Block.
 As parents and scholars, they were dissatisfied with regular public schools in the United States.
-Four other BASIS schools are on the Challenge Index list.
-As has happened with a few other charters, BASIS has become so popular with the parents of high-achieving students that its SAT and ACT scores put these two schools over my limit.
+Eight other BASIS schools are on the 2020 Challenge Index list.
+BASIS has become so popular with the parents of high-achieving students that its SAT and ACT scores put these schools over my limit.
 BASIS sets very high standards and has spread to other parts of the country and overseas.

 Bergen County Academies (Hackensack, N.J.)